cedar-team/pyredox/README.md

 ## Usage

-There are two primary methods to create a `pyredox` object:
+There are two primary methods to create a `redox_parser` object:

 1. [JSON Dict Expansion](#json-dict-expansion):
     - Benefits:
-        - Simple to use if you already have a JSON string or dictionary (or list of dictionaries) and want to get the `pyredox` object that corresponds to that payload.
+        - Simple to use if you already have a JSON string or dictionary (or list of dictionaries) and want to get the `redox_parser` object that corresponds to that payload.
         - Options for if you already know the Redox type of the JSON payload and options for if you don't.
     - Shortcomings:
         - Writing out or creating a full JSON payload can be quite verbose if you're crafting it yourself (vs processing